40min/flocus/tasks/2025-Q3/TASK-2025-013-backend-user-preferences.md

 ## Definition of Done
 - All backend code for the user preferences feature is implemented.
-- All related backend tests are written and passing.
+- All related backend tests covering new and updated functionality are written and passing.
 - The changes are reviewed and merged into the main branch.